knu/wp-syntax-download-extension/readme.txt

 You can alter the visual style of captions with CSS via admins menu.

-This plug-in was tested with PHP 5.2.12 and won't work with PHP 4.
+This plug-in was first developed for PHP 5.2.12 and is currently tested only with 5.3.8.
+It will never work with PHP 4.

 == Installation ==